 Next week – a big surprise

 I love the last picture.
 The five stand right in the street, with a couple of soldiers walking by, looking on.
 They are so young, handsome and brave.
 Wouldn’t it be wonderful to be there, snapping the shutter?
 Well, I have a suprise for you.
-I’m delighted to tell you that Val Erde of Colouring the Past has chosen this shot to colour, and her work is incredible.
+I’m delighted to tell you that Val Erde has chosen this shot to colour, and her work is incredible.
 It literally brought tears to my eyes.
 Visit next week when we have the big reveal.
 [Edit: here’s the link.]

 Dick identified “Bud Quon” in his photos.
 There are 8 possible Quan/Quon names in Marjorie’s book.
 Is this Sgm Chong Loy Quan, Pte.
 Juy Kong Quan, Pte.
 Robert Allen Quan, Albert Quon, Lt./Cpl.
 Diamond Quon, Herbert Quon, Lyman Quon or someone else?
 Do you know?

 [Updated 27 Apr 2020] – Thank you to reader C. Lee, who kindly went through her family photos to rule out the possibilities of both Pte.
 Robert Allen Quan and Lt./Cpl.
 Diamond Quon.

 I’ve had a flood of new information this past weekend – thanks to everyone for your contributions.
 I have updated Herbie Lim’s rank to LCdr.

 Since posting The James Bonds of Chinatown, I have been immersed in conversations with many people with connections to the Chinese Canadians in WWII and Force 136.
 It’s been a wonderful time of learning.
 By no means is the below an exhaustive list of the sites and people I’ve connected with in the past few months, but special mention must be made of: